-The Government of Canada is legalizing the sale of new types of cannabis products for non-medical purposes: edibles, extracts, and topicals.
+The Government of Canada has legalized the sale of new types of cannabis products for non-medical purposes: edibles, extracts, and topicals.

 About inhaled extracts: